When Playing Lottery Turns into Gambling – The Story of Adam Osmond

-Playing the lottery is nowhere near to gambling.
-It’s a game, with a clear objective, a clear set of rules.
+Playing the lottery is nowhere near gambling.
+It’s a game, with a clear objective, and a clear set of rules.
 The best player wins.
 Yes, casino games also take this shape, but it’s totally different.
 Adam Osmond, a convenience store owner, a former one, at least, mixed things up.
-Although he was a good guy, with profitable business, he did something very wrong that eventually led him to a disaster.
-He lost his lucrative business that he loved.
+Although he was a good guy, with a profitable business, he did something very wrong that eventually led him to a disaster.
+He lost the lucrative business that he loved.
 The lottery didn’t turn out to be as exciting as he thought it will be.
 He found his “high” in something else.

 Adam Osmond – The Guy who Spent More than $1M on Lottery Tickets

 For those of you who were hoping to win a jackpot of at least $1m, Adam here had the cash, but he still wanted to win a “jackpot”.
-I can’t define this as greed, compulsive gambling or simply a passion.
+I can’t define this as greed, compulsive gambling, or simply a passion.
 The store where he bought all those lottery tickets was his very own.
-Adam was usually printed the lottery tickets during weekends.
+Adam usually printed the lottery tickets during weekends.
 On Saturdays and on Sundays he would’ve opened the store solely to quench his own desire for the lottery.

 Playing the Lottery Can Turn into Compulsive Gambling

 His situation became critical when Adam won $50,000.
 It was the worst thing that could happen.
 Why?
 Because once a gambler gets his high, he/she doesn’t stop.
-Instead the anticipation of the next big hit commences.
+Instead, the anticipation of the next big hit commences.
 This is exactly what happened to Adam.

 With the Money He Spent on Lottery Tickets He Could’ve Had a Comfy Life

-On his adventure to win the all desired jackpot Adam lost his jackpot.
+On his adventure to win the all-desired jackpot, Adam lost his jackpot.
 Not to mention the fact that he lost his convenience store because he couldn’t pay the Connecticut Lottery for the lottery tickets he printed for him.
 Figuratively speaking, Adam was running his own casino.
 He was playing with himself, and the Connecticut Lottery was the only winner.
 A few years ago, I wanted to do something similar to this.
 Fortunately, my S/O made me reconsider my options and my approach to playing the lottery.

 I used to be a gambler myself.
 But, that’s the old me.
-Now I play the lottery only, and I don’t spend more than I can afford on lottery.
+Now I play the lottery only, and I don’t spend more than I can afford on the lottery.

-He also recommends other people who are addicted to gambling to start running.
+He also recommends other people who are addicted to gambling start running.
 It’s what helped him, and he thinks this is what can help other addicts as well.

-The Adam’s family is doing fine, if that’s what you’re asking.
+The Adam family is doing fine if that’s what you’re asking.
 However, he’s still recovering from a financial standpoint of view.
 The damage his addiction has done over the years will take time to be fully dealt with.
 Despite the court declaring Adam Osmond not having to pay the remainder of the tickets, because they haven’t been cashed in, he still lost everything.
 It’s a sad story, with a happy ending, in a way.